-A year ago we were feeling pretty excited about the new water tank we installed next to our shed as part of the ‘Hub’ infrastructure we built for the Harcourt Organic Farming Co-op, funded by an Agriculture Victoria’s Food Source grant.
+We can still remember how excited we felt when we got our 110,000L water tank.
+We installed it as part of the ‘Hub’ infrastructure we built for the Harcourt Organic Farming Co-op.
+It was partly funded by an Agriculture Victoria’s Food Source grant.

-We were lucky with rainfall, the tank filled quickly, and has remained pretty much full ever since, despite being the main water source for Tess in her Sellar Farmhouse Creamery milk factory.
+We were lucky with rainfall and the tank filled quickly.
+It’s remained pretty much full ever since, despite being the main water source for Tess in her Sellar Farmhouse Creamery milk factory.

-Why are we talking about this, when the tank’s old news, and we have plenty of water at the moment?
+Why are we talking about this, when the tank’s old news, and we have plenty of water?

-Because one of the principles we absolutely rely on on the farm and in our teaching, is that diversity = resilience.
-In the case of water, we reckon it’s a good plan to have access to as many different sources of water as possible — and definitely more than one!
+Because one of the principles we absolutely rely on is that diversity = resilience.
+In the case of water, it’s a good plan to have access to as many different sources of water as possible — and definitely more than one!

-We rely on water from four different sources – the Coliban Water irrigation system, our dams, storage in the soil (ie rainfall) and tanks, but we know from our experience in the big drought that sometimes this isn’t enough, and so we’re always looking to add more resilience into the system.
+However, we know from our experience in the big drought that sometimes this isn’t enough.
+We’re always looking to add more resilience to the system.

 They might include adding a tank, improving the efficiency of your irrigation system, improving the water-holding capacity of your soil, or installing a grey-water system.

-So if you’re planning to plant trees this year, or already have an established garden, now’s the time to either review how your irrigation system performed over summer, or plan to put a new system in.
+So if you’re planning to plant trees this year, or already have an established garden, autumn and winter are the times to review how your irrigation system performed over summer, or plan to put a new system in.

 You need to be ready when (not if) the next drought (or flood) comes!